ic/yolact/README.md

  - A couple things to note:
    - Class IDs in the annotation file should start at 1 and increase sequentially on the order of `class_names`.
 If this isn't the case for your annotation file (like in COCO), see the field `label_map` in `dataset_base`.
    - If you do not want to create a validation split, use the same image path and annotations file for validation.
 By default (see `python train.py --help`), `train.py` will output validation mAP for the first 5000 images in the dataset every 2 epochs.
- - Finally, in `yolact_base_config` in the same file, change the value for `'dataset'` to `'my_custom_dataset'` or whatever you named the config object above.
+ - Finally, in `yolact_base` in the same file, change the value for `'dataset'` to `'my_custom_dataset'` or whatever you named the config object above.
 Then you can use any of the training commands in the previous section.

 #### Creating a Custom Dataset from Scratch
 See [this nice post by @Amit12690](https://github.com/dbolya/yolact/issues/70#issuecomment-504283008) for tips on how to annotate a custom dataset and prepare it for use with YOLACT.